ImmanuelCurrah/FastingHelper/README.md

 - Adding more to the discover and learn page
 - Adding so people can do file upload for images
+- Allow users to join groups and dm each other
+- Allow users to post events they may be hosting
+- Users can post informational guides or help
+- App tracks users progress and they can set goals for themselves

 ---